 How Do I Automate My Bills?

 Automating your bills starts with having enough money to cover them.
 When you "automate" you put your bills on auto-pay allowing a company to pull funds directly from your credit card or debit account instead of you sending them money to them each month.
-The key to ensuring enough money is available each month is having a designated bank account just for bills.
-Many banks offer hassle-free accounts that allow you to empty it out every month and start over again the next month.
-This allows you to plan for your bills instead of receiving an alert that you may not have enough money to pay it off.
+The key to ensuring enough money is available each month is by having a designated bank account just for bills.
+Many banks offer hassle-free accounts that allow you to empty it every month and start over again the next month.
+This will enable you to plan for your bills instead of receiving an alert that you may not have enough money to pay it off.

 2. Automate When You Open